fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 ## Overview of Optional

 An `Optional` (aka Affine Traversal) is an optics used to access a section (`To`) of a larger object (`From`).
-As the name implies, the area targeted by an `Optional` may be missing, which makes it a good use case to discuss error reporting.
+As the name implies, the area targeted by an `Optional` may be missing.
 Here is the interface of an Optional.

 ```scala
 trait Optional[From, To] {